EngJurado/EngJurado/README.md

 #### Bioengineering | Brain modulation | Artificial Intelligence

-I am a dedicated professional with a comprehensive background in bioengineering and artificial intelligence.
-Currently, I serve as External Support at Medtronic, addressing complex challenges in high-stress environments.
-My career journey includes roles as a Laboratory Assistant and Research Student at the University of Antioquia.
-I am currently pursuing a Master's degree in Artificial Intelligence, eager to leverage my academic background in bioengineering and passion for AI technologies into a fulfilling career.
-Committed to continuous learning, I hold multiple certifications in related technologies, demonstrating my readiness to excel in the evolving landscape of AI.
+Passionate and dedicated professional with a strong foundation in bioengineering and artificial intelligence.
+Currently pursuing a Master's degree in AI to transition into a specialized AI career.
+Experienced in high-stress environments with a proven track record in problem-solving, teamwork, and leadership.
+Committed to continuous learning and development, holding multiple certifications in related technologies.

 ## 💼 Experience
 - External Support, Medtronic, February 2023 - Ongoing